 Why it’s so suitable for this stitch?
 Well,

 Aida is woven with evenly spaced holes.
 It makes it easy to guide your stitches.
-The spacing is measured in counts—meaning how many squares fit in one linear inch.
-This is also a wash cross stitch pattern.

 For example,

-So it gives plenty of options to choose from.
+It offers a wide range of options to choose from.
 This fabric won’t even let cross stitch fraying.

 Evenweave